apexcharts/Blazor-ApexCharts/README.md

 **Please note: Development in progress, expect breaking changes.**

+## .NET 6 or higher is required as of v0.9.0-beta

 ## Breaking Changes v0.6.0-alpha
 Version v0.6.0 introduces support for all Apex chart types, this comes with a number of breaking changes
 - Chart Type is no longer set on chart level